Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Painting staircase spindles involves a process of cleaning, sanding, priming, and painting.
 The work is very tedious, but dated oak spindles look awesome when painted white.

 There are a couple of ways to paint spindles after the prep work is done.
-The most common way is to brush and roll the primer and paint, but an even faster way is to use an airless sprayer or an HVLP sprayer (high volume, low pressure).
+The most common way is to brush and roll the primer and paint, but a faster way is to use an airless sprayer or an HVLP sprayer (high volume, low pressure).
 If you don't happen to own one, you can rent either one from the paint store or almost any major home improvement store.

 HVLP Sprayer vs. Airless for Spindles